 Thanks to hugely successful marketing campaigns by well-known companies, memory foam is a term that is now recognised the world over due to its widespread use in mattresses and pillows.
-But at Technical Foam Services we are harnessing these properties in new applications beyond the furnishing sector.
+We are harnessing these properties in new applications beyond the furnishing sector.

-As an engineering-focused company, at Technical Foam Services we concentrate on more unique, industry-specific applications where these versatile and high performance visco-elastic foams can be adopted.
+As an engineering-focused company, we concentrate on more unique, industry-specific applications where these versatile and high performance visco-elastic foams can be adopted.

 The development of memory foam

 Memory foam is a sophisticated product that consistently recovers its original shape following compression.

 Developed by NASA under the brand name Confor foam in the 1980s, it was then launched into the wider market in the 1990s, when it was known as visco-elastic foam.
 It is now widely recognised as memory foam, which is primarily used in mattresses and cushions.